Massachusetts Court Records

 Driving records in the U.S. are protected by the federal Driver’s Privacy Protection Act (DPPA), which prohibits unauthorized dissemination of personal information on state driving records.
 Persons interested in obtaining third-party driving records, or records that contain personal information must submit a notarized signature of the record owner with their request.
 Such persons must also have eligible request reasons.

 Third-party sites are independent of government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Because of this, record results, accuracy, and availability cannot be guaranteed.

 How to Find Driving Records in Massachusetts